In this spray tan equipment buying guide you will learn:

 The compressor, spray tan gun and hose come prepackaged together as a unit commonly called your spray tan machine or kit.

 Here is a list of all the features that I think about before I commit to purchasing a new spray tanning system for my spray tanning business.

 Spray Tan Equipment Features To Consider Before Purchasing:

-- Decibels–how loud is the compressor?
+How loud is the spray tan equipment?
 Are you working in a peaceful spa environment?
 Are you going to be spraying 30 people a day, will you be able to communicate with your client without yelling?
 I promise your ears/head will thank you for the quietest unit you can choose.

-- Overspray–how much spray tan solution is ending up all over the room as opposed to your client when you use the machine?
+How much spray tan solution is ending up all over the room as opposed to your client when you use the machine?
 Overspray creates a mess that you have to continually clean up and it wastes solution.
 Less over spray=less cleaning.
-If you are a mobile spray tan artist going into clients homes you are going to want a clean unit so that spray tan solution is NOT ending up on your clients’ furniture.
-A higher quality spray gun is going to lower the amount of overspray.
+If you are a mobile spray tan business going into clients homes you are going to want a clean unit so that spray tan solution is NOT ending up on your clients’ furniture.
+A higher quality professional spray gun is going to lower the amount of overspray.

-- Weight and ease of moving–do you need to move your spray tan system on a regular basis, pack and unpack it for mobile sprays or will it be in a dedicated space?
+Do you need to move your spray tan system on a regular basis, pack and unpack it for mobile spray tans or will it be in a dedicated space?
 Home units are compact and easily stored.
 Mobile units are smaller, weigh less and can be easily moved.
 Larger salon units are for a stationary space.